tomtsagk/afloofdev.com/md_files/avdl/introduction.md

 ## What's next?

-These are all the important theory of how `avdl` works.
+This is all the important theory of how `avdl` works.
 Using this knowledge, the next step is to dive into the action, and learn how to make a "Hello, World!" program: